quickfeed/quickfeed/doc/teacher.md

 It is also possible to mass approve submissions or mass release reviews for an assignment by choosing a minimal score and then pressing `Approve all` or `Release all` correspondingly.
 Every submission with a score equal or above the set minimal score will be approved or reviews to such submissions will be released.

-Grading criteria will be loaded from a `criteria.json` file if it is added to the corresponding assignment folder inside the `Tests` repository.
+Grading criteria will be loaded from a `criteria.json` file if it is added to the corresponding assignment folder inside the `tests` repository.

 JSON format: